[NOTE: This post has been updated and completely rewritten from an original publication.]

-I still hear from Facebook advertisers who aren’t currently using the Facebook pixel — or aren’t using it to its full potential.
+The Facebook pixel isn’t new.
+And yet, I still hear from advertisers, publishers, and businesses who aren’t currently using the Facebook pixel — or aren’t using it to its full potential.
 Excuses range from confusion and intimidation to ignorance regarding whether it’s needed at all.

 Is the Facebook pixel needed?
 Heck yeah, it is.
 For every reason imaginable.

 Without the Facebook pixel, you’re limiting yourself from the most popular targeting options.
 You aren’t able to accurately track conversions (how in the world do you without the pixel?).
 You can’t optimize for conversions.
 You can’t do any of the fun stuff.

 You know… the fun stuff that leads to measurable results?

 If you’re not familiar with the Facebook pixel, it’s a snippet of code unique to your ad account that should be placed between the HEAD tags of every page of your website .

 It looks like this (here’s where to find yours)…

 Once it’s there, magic can happen.
 Without it, no magic.

 The Facebook pixel allows you to utilize the following…